Content provided by a guest contributor.

 Many employers make the mistake of thinking the only benefit of hiring recent graduates is that they’re likely to accept a lower salary.
 But that’s not true.
 Employing someone without experience is an investment in both their growth and the growth of your business.

-*This article was brought to you by Boston City Campus & Business College, which provides business schools in Johannesburg.
+The content in this article was provided by Boston City Campus & Business College, which provides business schools in Johannesburg.